security-notes/infobyte-faraday-wiki/JIRA.md

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/jira/button.png)

-Once the JIRA dialog opens, fill in all fields and click **OK**.
+Once the JIRA dialog opens, fill in all fields and click **OK** (you should use your JIRA's Username and Password).

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/jira/dialog.png)

-After the vuln has been sent to JIRA the list will be updated with a link to the ticket.
+After the vulnerability has been sent to JIRA, add the column _issuetracker_ so you can see a link that will lead you to this same issue but in JIRA.